About:

 click title for abstract

-The Importance of Earning from Recycling (draft available upon request)
+The Importance of Earnings from Recycling (draft available upon request)

 Recycling—collecting discarded items and redeeming their scrap value—channels income to marginalized populations.
-This paper evaluates the impact of bottle bills, a policy that substantially increased the scrap value of beverage containers to a level comparable to aggregate food stamp benefits, on U.S. household food expenditures and birth outcomes.
-Bottle bills have a theoretically ambiguous impact on earnings from recycling.
-This paper (i) illustrates this ambiguity, (ii) documents that bottle bills do, in fact, raise earnings—boosting food expenditures by approximately 12% among low-income able-bodied households—and (iii) shows that recycling earnings are both economically significant and widespread.
-Bottle bill-induced income gains improve birth outcomes to a degree comparable to food stamps, a widely studied welfare program.
-Specifically, bottle bills reduce the incidence of low birth weight by 2.5% among mothers without a high school diploma—roughly one-quarter the effect of food stamps on recipients.
-This surprising comparability between a waste policy and a major welfare program reflects both the substantial aggregate scrap value generated by bottle bills and the different populations each policy reaches.
+This paper evaluates the impact of bottle bills, which increased the scrap value of beverage containers to levels comparable with aggregate food stamp benefits, on U.S. household food expenditures and birth outcomes.
+While the effect of bottle bills on recycling income is theoretically ambiguous, this paper (i) outlines the sources of that ambiguity, (ii) documents that bottle bills do, in fact, raise earnings—boosting food expenditures by approximately 12% among low-income able-bodied households—and (iii) demonstrates that recycling income is both economically meaningful and broadly accessed.
+The resulting income gains lead to improvements in birth outcomes comparable to those from food stamps.
+Specifically, bottle bills reduce the incidence of low birth weight by 2.5% among mothers without a high school diploma--approximately one-quarter the magnitude of food stamps' effect.
+This surprising parity between a waste policy and a targeted welfare program highlights the sizable income generated by container redemption and the distinct populations each policy serves.

 Empirical Tests of the Green Paradox for Climate Legislation w.
 Wolfram Schlenker (link)